mbenalaya/onem2m-analytics/SparkComponent/README.md

 # Spark Streaming application

-The Spark Streaming application subscribes to IoT device events in realtime and make a ReST call to the SPSS model deployed on Predictive Analysis service to detect a temperature change before it hits the danger zone.
+The Spark Streaming application subscribes to IoT device events in realtime and make a REST call to the SPSS model deployed on Predictive Analysis service to detect a temperature change before it hits the danger zone.
 And publishes the result back to Watson IoT Platform, so that RTI can alert if required.

 ### Build & Run the sample outside eclipse